By Scott Lorenz

 - October 25-27, 2019: La Jolla Writers Conference (San Diego, CA)

 - October 12-13, 2019: James River Writers Conference (Richmond, VA)

 - November 23, 2019: Philadelphia Writing Workshop (Philadelphia, PA)

 Select a writers’ conference of interest to you and be prepared to enjoy the benefits of meeting other writers.
 You may acquire knowledge you can use immediately, find a new market for your book, elevate your professional effectiveness, meet editors, agents and publishers, become inspired and return home energized.

 The Bottom Line: Make a commitment to attend at least one writers’ conference in the coming months.
 You’ll be glad you did!

 Book publicist Scott Lorenz is President of Westwind Communications Book Marketing, a public relations and marketing firm that has a special knack for working with authors to help them get all the publicity they deserve and more.
 Lorenz works with bestselling authors and self-published authors promoting all types of books, whether it’s their first book or their 15th book.
 He’s handled publicity for books by CEOs, CIA Officers, Navy SEALS, Homemakers, Fitness Gurus, Doctors, Lawyers and Adventurers.
 His clients have been featured by Good Morning America, FOX & Friends, CNN, ABC News, New York Times, Nightline, TIME, PBS, LA Times, USA Today, Washington Post, Woman’s World, & Howard Stern to name a few.

-Learn more about Westwind Communications’ book marketing approach at http://www.book-marketing-expert.com or contact Lorenz at email@example.com or by phone at 734-667-2090.
+Learn more about Westwind Communications’ book marketing approach at http://www.book-marketing-expert.com and check out great articles for authors about book marketing at Book-Publicist.com or contact Scott Lorenz at email@example.com or by phone at 734-667-2090.
 Follow Lorenz on Twitter @aBookPublicist